 Malcolm explains to Christopher what you can do with a disc.

-You don’t have to look far to find high flying, hyper successful, mega remunerated executives doing things they were warned not to do in Business School 101 – that is acting stupidly.
+You don’t have to look far to find high flying, hyper-successful, mega remunerated executives doing things they were warned not to do in Business School 101 – that is, acting stupidly.
 The VW or Glencore case studies come to mind immediately.
 A less public (not always) and less obvious act of stupidity occurs when it comes to sharing a businesses strategy.
 Despite years of experience senior executives very often miss opportunities to generate, communicate and implement strategy effectively (another way of saying they make rookie errors).
-Instead they come off looking disengaged to the other employees of the enterprise, less intellectually competent than their resumé might suggest and less in control than they would like.
-Here’s 4 reasons why: Continue reading →
+Instead, they come off looking disengaged to the other employees of the enterprise, less intellectually competent than their resumé might suggest and less in control than they would like.
+Here are 4 reasons why: Continue reading →

 Ask people what is wrong in their workplace and you can get an avalanche of woes and with just a little push, as many ideas for fixing them.
 At least that’s what it sounds like when nobody up the management hierarchy is present.
 Professor Chris Argyris of Harvard wrote about this a long time ago and frankly the cleaner could have told us that (An Interview with Chris Argyris).
 What he added were his observations of behaviours that seemed to maintain this situation – behaviours that undermined the ability of the organisation to learn and make appropriate changes.
 Behaviours that reinforced the social, power structure (hierarchy) and just as often the beliefs and attitudes people held about others.
 He called these behaviours ‘Organisational Defensive Routines’.
 Argyris identified that it took a lot of skill to use and maintain these routines.
 (They can be used to resist change.)